gatsbyjs/gatsby/docs/blog/gazette-june-2020/index.md

 ### Improved Site Workflow in Gatsby Cloud

 You can now create multiple sites from the same repository in Gatsby Cloud.
-This new feature enables you to set up multiple configurations for the same repo!
+This new feature enables you to set up multiple configurations for the same GitHub repo (for example, to set up a long-lived staging branch or to independently build multiple sites in the same repo.)

 Ready to try it out?
 If you’re an existing [Gatsby Cloud](https://www.gatsbyjs.com/) user, you’ll need to update your GitHub permissions to access these new improvements.